ozfortress/ozfortress_docs/docs/rules/global.md

 Reports made regarding exploitation are **reviewed on a case-by-case basis**.
 The lists above are not exhaustive. **If you are unsure if something is considered an exploit**, **please contact an administrator** and request a ruling be made.
 Usage of any banned exploit or exploit with malicious intent **will** result in punishments.
 Punishments will range between **3 months** to **24 months** depending on multiple factors, including but not limited to **severity**, **intent**, **maliciousness**, etc.

-### 6.2.
+### 11.2.
 Third-Party Software
-The use of any third-party addons, hooks, programs or wrappers that interact with or alter the Team Fortress 2 client, its appearance or behaviour for the purposes of gaining an unfair advantage is a bannable offence.
+The use of any third-party addons, hooks, programs or wrappers that interact with or alter the Team Fortress 2 client, its appearance or behaviour to gain an unfair advantage is a bannable offence.
 This includes usage of such programs on alternative accounts not registered with ozfortress.

-### 6.3.
+### 11.3.
 Malicious Server Administration
-The use of any server commands, variables, or plugins for the purposes of gaining an unfair advantage or to interfere with an ozfortress match is prohibited.
+The use of any server commands, variables, or plugins to gain an unfair advantage or to interfere with an ozfortress match is prohibited.
 Once the match is underway, the server administrator must let the match run its course and not make any changes without the consent of both teams.

-### 6.4.
-Account Sharing & Alternate Accounts
+### 11.4.
+Account Sharing
-Players may only register and play in ozfortress leagues with one Steam / Warzone account.
-Use of alternate accounts in official matches is strictly prohibited.
-If a player wishes to change their registered account they must contact an ozfortress administrator, however, it is unlikely that the account will be changed without good reasoning.

-Sharing your login details with a third party for use in an ozfortress match is also strictly prohibited and will result in lengthy bans for all involved parties.
+Sharing your login details with a third party for use in an ozfortress match is strictly prohibited and will result in lengthy bans for all involved parties.

 !!! danger "Ban Penalty"
-    Usage of **Alternate Accounts and/or Account Sharing will incur a 24-month competitive ban**.
+    **Account Sharing will incur a two year competitive ban**.
 Those found helping players who are currently banned evade their ban using either an Alternate Account or sharing someone else's account will receive the same penalty.

-### 6.5. ozfortress Bans
+### 11.5. ozfortress Bans
 Members banned on the ozfortress website are also banned from leading teams in ozfortress competitions.
 Players banned from the ozfortress website may also be subject to competition bans and are considered under probation.
 It is standard for those serving Competitive, Anti-Cheat or Infraction Threshold to be banned from our Discord server as well as being barred from using some bookable server services.
 Please contact an ozfortress administrator for further clarification.

-### 6.6.
-Match Fixing
-Any attempt to influence the result of a match through any means other than standardised gameplay is strictly forbidden.
-If this is found to be happening, all involved parties will receive league punishments.

----

-## 7. Ruleset Information
-### 7.1.
-Rules are subject to change
-The rules set on this page may be updated at any time.
-It is the responsibility of the player(s) to keep up to date with these rules.
-Rule changes during a season will be clearly announced with a front-page post, and changes outside of a season being relayed also via a front-page post.

-### 7.2.
-Rulings
-ozfortress reserve the right to change, modify or adapt all rules as deemed appropriate by ozfortress to uphold and maintain a spirit of overall fairness and good sportsmanship.
-We understand that the ruleset may not cover every situation and therefore we may occasionally deliver judgement-based rulings.
-We will not change, modify or adapt any clause "on the fly", and will endeavour to make the community aware of ruleset changes.